-No permit is required to hike through the Mud Volcano Area, but there is an entrance fee for Yellowstone National Park.
+No permit is required to hike through the Mud Volcano Area, but Yellowstone National Park has an entrance fee.
 It is illegal and dangerous to leave the boardwalk.
 Do not approach or provoke bison if they roam into the Mud Volcano Area.
 Pets, food, and beverages are not allowed on the walkway.
 Do not touch (or throw objects into) the hydrothermal features.

 To get to the trailhead: Drive 5.8 miles north of Yellowstone Lake at Fishing Bridge on Grand Loop Road and pull into the parking area for the Mud Volcano Area on the west side of the road.
 The trailhead is 9.5 miles south of the intersection with Norris Canyon Road.